chris17453/ttygif/README.md

 ## It's portable

 ttygif is self contained with no dependencys other than python.
 GIF encoding and termal emulation are both implimented with internal cython code.
-The terminal font is embeded within the code.
+No system fonts are required.
 All you need to get ttygif to work is a c compiler, python and its development libs. ttygif is a cython project.

 ## usage